Boston: Past, Present, Future (Spring 2026)

 Map 1 - Boston: Past (Oral Histories)

-At the conclusion of a unit about redlining and housing justice in Boston, we interviewed longtime community members about how their neighborhoods have changed over time.
-These oral history interviews take a variety of approaches to understanding how institutional oppression and institutional privilege shaped the rights, options, and decisions of people in different neighborhoods throughout Greater Boston in the past.
+During our unit on redlining, housing justice, and the histories of Boston, we learned the importance of community histories and oral histories.
+They can bring forward voices that have been undermined and silenced by the systematic racism, classism, and ableism built into our cities.
+At the conclusion of the unit, we interviewed longtime community members about how their neighborhoods have changed over time.
+These oral histories take a variety of approaches to understanding how institutional oppression and institutional privilege have shaped the rights, options, and decisions of people in different neighborhoods throughout Greater Boston.

 To navigate this map: every diamond is a different interview.
 When you click on one, you will see the date of the interview, who the interviewee and interviewer are, and where the interview took place.
 Below these four pieces of information, you will see a link to the audio recording of the interview, followed by a description, and finally the full transcript of the interview.